thealphadollar/Connect-All/README.md

 Connect All is an application developed to help the disabled communicate and live life normally.
 This was developed as a term project for ET60029 (TECHNOLOGY FOR SPECIAL NEEDS EDUCATION) and is an umbrella service for multiple aids.

-You may use this app in 3 ways -
-- Deployed with zeit - http://web.jvank.now.sh .
-You may use this app to access all facilities.
+Demo at https://thealphadollar.me/T4SNE-Connnect-All/.
+You may use this website to access all facilities.

 ## Sign Language to Text and more ...